 First of all, congratulations on making it to this stage!
-The good news is that at least two panels have reviewed your application and decided that you have done well enough to make it to the next stage of this scheme (interviews).
+The good news is that at least two separate panels have reviewed your application and decided that you have done well enough to make it to the next stage of this highly competitive funding scheme (interviews).
 This is an achievement in itself.